amsee01/ZeroWallet/README.md

 Much of the inspiration for this project came from the [OPAQUE protocol](https://eprint.iacr.org/2018/163.pdf "OPAQUE protocol").
 I think it is one of the most powerful yet ignored protocols for password authentication.
 Kudos to the author for the thought put in to the design of this protocol.

-Thanks to [Ye Zhang of Peking University](https://github.com/SilverPoker "Ye Zhang of Peking University") for simplifying SNARKs for me, and helping me out with the Elliptic Curve Ccryptography.
+Thanks to [Ye Zhang of Peking University](https://github.com/SilverPoker "Ye Zhang of Peking University") for simplifying SNARKs for me, and helping me out with the Elliptic Curve Cryptography.

 ## Contact
 If you have any questions regarding this project, you can reach me at amanladia1@gmail.com.
 Would appreciate if you visited [amanladia.com](http://amanladia.com "amanladia.com"), and emailed me any projects/opportunities that could benefit from my support!